-- (a) A direct care lead staff person must: - (1) Have at least one year prior experience providing direct care to individuals with developmental disabilities, with a focus on behavioral services; and - (2) Become a Registered Behavior Technician within 60 days of initial employment; or, be either: - (A) A licensed psychiatric technician; or - (B) A Qualified Behavior Modification Professional. - (b) A direct care staff person must: - (1) Have at least six months prior experience providing direct care to individuals with developmental disabilities, with a focus on behavioral services; and - (2) Become a Registered Behavior Technician within twelve months of initial employment, or be either: - (A) A licensed psychiatric technician; or - (B) A Qualified Behavior Modification Professional.
+(a) A direct care lead staff person must:

+(1) Have at least one year prior experience providing direct care to individuals with developmental disabilities, with a focus on behavioral services; and

+(2) Become a Registered Behavior Technician within 60 days of initial employment; or, be either:

+(A) A licensed psychiatric technician; or

+(B) A Qualified Behavior Modification Professional.

+(b) A direct care staff person must:

+(1) Have at least six months prior experience providing direct care to individuals with developmental disabilities, with a focus on behavioral services; and

+(2) Become a Registered Behavior Technician within twelve months of initial employment, or be either:

+- (A) A licensed psychiatric technician; or - (B) A Qualified Behavior Modification Professional.

-(c) In addition to the training required by Section 59057(a) and (b), the licensee shall ensure that, prior to providing direct consumer care, direct care staff receive hands on training in first aid and cardiopulmonary resuscitation by a certified instructor.
+(c) In addition to the training required by Section 59057(a) and (b), the licensee shall ensure that, prior to providing direct consumer care, direct care staff receive hands on training in first aid and cardiopulmonary resuscitation as specified in Section 59054(c)(1)-(4).

-- (1) Direct care staff shall maintain current certifications in first aid and cardiopulmonary resuscitation. - (2) The licensee shall maintain the certifications in facility personnel records. - (3) Cardiopulmonary resuscitation certification must be renewed annually.
+(d+) Direct care staff shall maintain current certifications in first aid and cardiopulmonary resuscitation.

+(e) First aid and cardiopulmonary resuscitation certifications must be renewed annually.